 Thomas Martin voiced concerns about the special study (level 4) language in the Manual.
 His concern was that system designers may derive a loading rate from a percolation rate for class I systems without a special study (level 4) soil report.
 He was also concerned that some of the class I loading rates charts were too aggressive.
+He believes repair areas area currently being undersized.
 He then asked installer Matt Gravitt to speak.
+See Amendment Note #1.